 During 2012 Barbara took a break from touring, but was busier than ever with performances at Celtic Connections and at several festivals throughout the UK, as a duo, alongside her long-term keyboard player Nick Holland.

 Barbara was bestowed with a Doctorate of Music from the Royal Conservatoire of Scotland in July 2012, and was also honoured with ‘The Pride of Scotland Award’ at The Scottish Music Awards.
 At the end of the year, BBC Alba screened a documentary on Barbara’s career, with guests including Tim Rice, Willy Russell and Billy Connolly.

 The start of 2013 saw the release of ‘B4 Seventy-Four – The Folkclub Tapes,’ a two-disc CD set of early live recordings of Barbara’s from the 60’s and early 70’s.
 Reviewing the release, ‘The Daily Express’ noted:

 “One of its charms is that it doesn’t have the benefit of hindsight meaning some of the recordings are very real.
 The other is Barbara herself, an enduringly lovely part of folk and pop-lore.”

-During 2013, Barbara is set to record a new studio album featuring a collection of songs by her late friend, the songwriter Gerry Rafferty, who died in 2011.
-The release of the CD this autumn will coincide with Barbara’s first UK concert for almost three years.
+In September of 2013, Barbara released a new studio album, 'To Each and Everyone', featuring a collection of songs by her late friend, the songwriter Gerry Rafferty, who died in 2011.
+The release coincided with her first UK concert for almost three years.